-- 1. Park the ATV on level ground and engage the brake lever lock. - Loosen the wheel nuts on the wheel to be removed.
+- Park the ATV on level ground and engage the parking brake lock. - 2.
+Loosen the wheel nuts on the wheel to be removed.
 Do not remove the wheel nuts from the wheel studs. - 3.
 Using a suitable jack, elevate the ATV.
 Support the ATV on a support stand.